-The core mission of LAFCo is catalysing social and economic advancement in the SSA agricultural sector, while simultaneously creating shareholder value.
-The primary focus is on elevating smallholder farmer productivity and incomes by integrating them into domestic and intra-Africa agricultural value chains and facilitating improved access to formal markets.
-We promote inclusive economic growth in the SSA agricultural sector by linking smallholder farmers to formal markets, consequently, mitigating poverty and bolstering food security in rural areas.
+This strategic impact objective aligns with the identified SDGs to which LAFCo contributes, establishing a robust foundation for its achievement through the investment strategy.
+Emphasis is placed on ensuring coherence between impact objectives and the investment strategy.
+The primary focus is on elevating smallholder farmer productivity and incomes by integrating them into domestic and intra-Africa agricultural value chains, facilitating improved access to formal markets.
+The ultimate goal is to promote inclusive economic growth in the Sub-Saharan African agricultural sector, linking smallholder farmers to formal markets and, consequently, mitigating poverty and bolstering food security in rural areas.